 From Volume to Value

-We are working with Open Minds, a national organization that assists human service payers and providers with management knowledge to improve efficiency and effectiveness.
-One part of the project was creating a three-part video to explain value-based payment and challenge our thinking.
+We recently worked with Open Minds, a national organization that assists human service payers and providers with management knowledge to improve efficiency and effectiveness.
+This project produced:

 - A Summary Memo to help us consider how to pilot–test alternative payment methods with some types of Levy grantees.

 - A 3-part webinar to explain value-based payment and challenge our thinking about ways to go beyond paying for services, and instead consider levy funds as an investment in participant well-being.